There is nothing like riding a roller coaster, especially in new theme parks.

 The ride’s first turn was significantly rebuilt after the first season of operation to reduce the number of gray outs and blackouts that many riders experienced on this thrill ride.

-Theme park owners invested $25 million for the construction of this coaster.
+Theme park owners invested $25 million in the construction of this coaster.

-It is termed for late NASCAR driver Dale Earnhardt, who was nicknamed ‘The Intimidator.’
+It is termed for the late NASCAR driver Dale Earnhardt, who was nicknamed ‘The Intimidator.’

-Intimidator 305 is no less intimidating as both the tallest and fastest roller coaster give you an adrenaline rush at a maximum speed of 140 kph.
+Intimidator 305 is no less intimidating as both the tallest and fastest roller coaster gives you an adrenaline rush at a maximum speed of 140 kph.

 8. Leviathan: 306-Foot Drop